 Recently resurfaced and new ped/bike signage installed.
 Encourage Caltrans to reduce lane widths and widen shoulders on future resurfacing projects.

-Consider an exterior alternative path if interior option cannot be accommodated adjacent to lake.
+Consider exterior alternative path if interior option cannot be accommodated adjacent to lake.
+This will require extensive analysis due to topography, avalance zone, and cost of construction.